Expanded PDF Profile

 Soothsayers are believed to be able to tell a person why he or she is sick and offers advice regarding the sacrifice required to cure the sickness.
 They also identify the sacrifices needed to appease the spirits in times of poor harvest and other disasters.

-* Ask the Holy Spirit to grant wisdom and favor to the missions agencies that are focusing on the Gangam.
+Ask the Holy Spirit to grant wisdom and favor to missions agencies focusing on the Gangam.

-* Pray that God will give the Gangam believers boldness to share Christ with their own people.
+Pray that God will give Gangam believers boldness to share Christ with their own people.

-* Ask the Lord to bring forth a triumphant Gangam church for the glory of His name!
+Ask the Lord to bring forth a strong Gangam church for the glory of His name!